finos/common-domain-model/documentation/source/contribution.rst

 Governance
 ----------

-The CDM governance framework regulates the development of the open source CDM standard via a three-tiered committee structure:
+The CDM is an open source project with a governance framework that regulates any contribution to its on-going development.
+A three-tiered committee structure pilots the development of the CDM:

 #.
 The *CDM Executive Committee* is accountable for setting the strategy, promoting adoption of the standard, and overseeing the activity of the Working Groups and the Architecture & Review Committee.
 Members are senior executives appointed by the ISDA Board considering their strategic influence in the decision making at their firm and active contribution to the development of the CDM.